WPWale/wp-yak/README.md

 define( 'SLIM', true);
 ```

-By default, WPDeploy performs slim deploys using `git archive` or `svn export`(for GitHub).
+By default, WP Yak performs slim deploys using `git archive` or `svn export`(for GitHub).
 This means that the whole repository is not maintained on the server.
 This can save up a lot of space and data and is similar to downloading a zip file of the specified branch or tag without the commit history (the `.git` directory).

 Set this to `false`, if you want to or need to maintain the whole git repository on your servers.